Dry Needling Program - Perth

 - You are required to have public indemnity insurance as per your professional bodies minimum standard

 - For these reasons, graduates of human movements, exercise physiology, nursing, remedial & therapeutic massage are ineligible to apply and AAP Education recommends you seek a course focused only on simple dry needling techniques

 Step 2.
 Choose Your Course

-To download your copy of a course outline Click Here.
-After completion of course enrollment, you will be granted access to the appropriate Pre-Reading Materials and Anatomy Quiz.
+After completion of course enrollment, you will be granted access to the appropriate preparatory materials, course outline, course eManual, online technique video library, and Anatomy Quiz.

 The course was great from a legal point of view, as this training provides you with great skills to clinically reason when/ when not dry needling is appropriate and to also ensure that your dry needling technique is precise and safe with every client.

 These courses apply to any clinician who feels that their knowledge of anatomy is lacking, as it will enhance your understanding of human anatomy and therefore objective skills which are often essential for understanding the cause of the clients’ symptoms.

 The structure of each dry needling course is set up so that you can implement heaps of new skills straight away.
 They are very interactive and engaging from start to finish.
 These courses are some of the best courses I have completed to date and dry needling is now a skill I use every day confidently and effectively.
 I cannot speak more highly of Doug's knowledge and eagerness to share it with all who attend the dry needling courses."

 Abbie Norrish - Physiotherapist

 "Good morning Doug, I have been meaning to email you for some weeks now, but as you stated, time does fly by!
 So far I am finding the dry needling to be an incredibly useful tool in my practice.